rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

   - Body will be populated with the updated link info.
 - 401: The session token is missing or invalid.
   - Body will be undefined
-- 403: The user is not a contributor on the requested project
+- 403: The user is not a contributor on the requested project or does not have the editor role
   - Body will be undefined
 - 404: Either the project or the link specified does not exist
   - Body will say either "Project does not exist" or "Link does not exist"
+- 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - Body will be undefined

 ### Delete Link `DELETE` `/api/v1/project/[project_id]/link/[link_id]`

 Removes the specified link, and disassociates it from the project.
-All contributors for the specified project should be able to call to this endpoint.
+All contributors with the editor role for the specified project should be able to call to this endpoint.

 #### Request